-In the last five years of One Billion Rising, youth from all over the world – rose in the streets, in schools, in communities, creating some of the most creative and radical artistic risings, including a huge escalating creative resistance presence on social media – utilized for outreach, mobilization and engagement.
-For OBR 2017, the energy continuing to emerge from the youth sector is bold, inspired and audacious.
+In the last six years of One Billion Rising, youth from all over the world – rose in the streets, in schools, in communities, on stages, creating some of the most creative and radical artistic risings, including a huge escalating creative resistance presence on social media – utilized for outreach, mobilization and engagement.
+For OBR 2018, the energy continuing to emerge from the youth sector is bold, inspired and audacious.

 – Rising to end rape and sexual assault on campuses

 – Rising to end objectification and stereotyping of women and girls

 – Rising to end domestic violence and parental neglect and abuse

 – Rising to end commercialization of education

 – Rising to end slut shaming, bullying and sexism

 – Rising to end misogyny